 Column Window Management for Emacs

-, a “column window management” minor mode
+This page is about cwm-mode, a “column window management” minor mode

 for GNU Emacs.
 In this mode, windows can be managed within a frame in